AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 #### 409

-Id of Azure Active Directory Tenant. is already in use on the specified Tenant.
+Id of Azure Active Directory tenant. is already in use on the specified tenant.

 #### 500

 Internal server error.
 ***

-## `Get All Azure Active Directory Tenants from OCS Tenant`
+## `Get all Azure Active Directory Tenants from OCS Tenant`

-Get all Azure Active Directory Tenants from an OSIsoft Cloud Services Tenant.
+Get all Azure Active Directory tenants from an OSIsoft Cloud Services tenant.

 ### Request